-Ana Maria Defillo is a Caracas-born, Miami-raised, Dominican writer, researcher, and producer.
+Ana Maria Defillo is a Caracas-born, Miami-raised, Dominican writer, producer, and recovering people pleaser.

-Before her career in television, she paved her road to hell as a nonprofit professional, human rights graduate student, & Christian missionary.
-Now she mines her unique traumatizing experiences to tell dark comedic stories centered around working-class women of color.
+Before her career in television, she paved her road to hell as a Christian missionary, human rights graduate student, & nonprofit professional.
+Now she’s spreading her gospel of cynicism to the world.

-Ana’s lived on four continents.
-She holds a Masters in Global Affairs from New York University, a graduate certificate in Human Rights from Columbia University, and a very useful BA in Cinema Studies from the University of Central Florida.
+As a late-bloomer, Ana’s a proud student of humanity.
+She lived on four continents while getting her Masters in Global Affairs from New York University, a graduate certificate in Human Rights from Columbia University, and a Bachelor of Arts in Cinema Studies from the University of Central Florida.